-ShuTu (Chinese for "dendrite") is a software platform for semi-automated reconstruction of neuronal morphology.
-It is designed for neurons stained following patch-clamp recording and biocytin filling/staining.
-With an additional preprocessing step, it can also handle fluorescence images from confocal stacks.
+ShuTu ["dendrite" in Chinese] is a software platform for reconstructing dendritic tree of neurons.
+Combining automated reconstruction and manual editing, ShuTu enables the user to obtain the dendritic morphology accurately and efficiently.
+It is designed for neurons stained following patch-clamp recording and biocytin staining.
+It can also handle fluorescence images from confocal stacks.

 To load the project, start ShuTu as follows:

 When first starting ShuTu, it will prompt about the working directory into which the log file is stored.
 Accept the default by pressing OK.
 To load the project, click on the first icon on the menu, navigate to the dirctory of the images, and double click on granule-.tiles.json file.
 The final reconstruction file granule-.swc is automatically loaded.

 Now there are three windows.
 While pressing Command [Mac; use Ctrl in Linux], press ~ key to switch between windows.
 In all windows, zoom in and out are controled with + and - key.

 In the stack window, a tiff stack is shown, and the SWC structure is overlayed on the image.
 To go up and down in z, use the left and right arrow keys.
 After zoom in, press and drag mouse to examine different parts of the images.

 The Tile Manager window displays the 2D projections of the tiles of tiff stacks, and the 2D projection of the SWC structure.
 Double clicking on one of them loads the corresponding tiff stack in the stack window.

 The 3D window, the SWC structure can be examined in 3D.
 Pressing and dragging the mouse rotates the structure; doing so while pressing Shift key shifts the structure.
 To better see the structure in 3D, the use can enlarge the scale in z relative to xy s in Z Scale under the Control and Settings panel in this window.